90duse/word_counting/README.md

 - **Word Counting**: Counts how many times each word appears in the specified file.
 - **Total Word Count**: Provides the total number of words in the file.
 - **Customizable Input**: Allows the user to input the file name and the word to search for.
+- Word Counting: Counts how many times each word appears in the specified file.
+- **Top 10 Most Common Words**: Displays the top 10 most frequently occurring words in the file.
+- **Finding a Specific Word**: Allows the user to search for a specific word and displays its frequency in the file.
+- **Longest Word**: Identifies the longest word in the file and how many times it appears.

 ## Usage